 In the following sections, you will find how other factors, such as professional experience, and industry, impact a statistician’s salary.

 A statistician's professional experience increases their average salary.
-According to Glassdoor (as of May 2022), these are the average salaries for statisticians across many different experience levels :
+According to Glassdoor (as of May 2022), these are the estimated base salaries for statisticians across many different experience levels :

-The industry in which a statistician works can have a big impact on their expected salary.
+The industry in which a statistician works can greatly impact their expected salary.

-A May 2021 report compiled by BLS, for example, shows a mean annual wage of $146,290 for statisticians working within pharmaceutical and medicine manufacturing and a mean annual wage of $81,740 for those working in colleges, universities, and professional schools .
+For example, a May 2021 report compiled by BLS shows a mean annual wage of $146,290 for statisticians working within pharmaceutical and medicine manufacturing and a mean annual wage of $81,740 for those working in colleges, universities, and professional schools .

 To help you find an industry that meets your salary goals, here are eleven industries as identified by the BLS alongside their current employment levels for statisticians:

 |Pharmaceutical and Medicine Manufacturing||420||$146,290|